|

 baptism into freedom from the slavery to sin.

-That is, ever mindful of our promises to reject all the works of the
+When we are ever mindful of our promises to reject all the works of the

 devil and to live a holy,

-chaste lifestyle, conscience warns us when
+chaste lifestyle, then conscience can warn us when

 If we try to follow any